-The lunar phase is a Waning Gibbous.
-Today we have 14 hours and 40 minutes of sun.
-The solar transit is at 12:51 pm and the length of time the moon will be visible will be 8 hours and 3 minutes.
+The lunar phase is a Waning Crescent.
+Today we had 9 hours and 2 minutes of sun.
+The solar transit was at 12:06 pm and the length of time the moon will be visible will be 16 hours and 9 minutes.

-The tidal coefficient today is 75, a high value and therefore the range of tides and currents will also be high.
-At noon the tidal coefficient drops to 69 to end the day with a tidal coefficient of 65.
-The tide heights today are 17.1 ft, -1.3 ft, 14.4 ft and 3.0 ft.
-We can compare these levels with the maximum high tide recorded in the tide tables for Anchor Point which is of 20.3 ft and a minimum height of -4.3 ft.
+The tidal coefficient today is 92.
+With such a hight coefficient we will have big tides and the currents will also be very evident.
+At noon the tidal coefficient increases to 97 to end the day with a tidal coefficient of 100.
+The tide heights today are 14.8 ft, 2.6 ft, 17.4 ft and -2.3 ft.
+We can compare these levels with the maximum high tide recorded in the tide tables for Anchor Point which is of 20.0 ft and a minimum height of -4.3 ft.

-The solunar fishing calendar in Anchor Point tells us that today is an average day for fishing, the fish activity forecast is average.
+The solunar fishing calendar in Anchor Point tells us that today is an excellent day for fishing, the fish activity forecast is very high.
 Please, read more about solunar tables.
 The best times of day for fishing are:

 Tide timetable for Anchor Point.
 The times are generated in local time in Alaska´s Inside Passage and the daylight saving time change is calculated automatically, so you don't need to add or subtract anything.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables:

 [ 0 low activity ] , [ average activity ] , [ high activity ] , [ very high activity ]

 NOTE: The times reflected in the tide table for Anchor Point are tide forecasts only valid as references for sport fishing.
 They shouldn't be used as a guide for navigation.
 The heights are expressed in feet referenced to Mean Lower Low Water (MLLW).